A nonconforming immersed finite element method for elliptic interface problems: Abstract

 \section{Abstract}

-New immersed finite element (IFE) methods are developed for second--order elliptic problems with discontinuous diffusion coefficient.
-IFE spaces are constructed based on the rotated--$Q_1$ nonconforming finite elements with the edge midpoint value and the edge mean value degrees of freedom.
-Approximation capability of these IFE spaces is analyzed by using appropriate interpolation operators and function spaces.
-The standard nonconforming Galerkin method is considered without any penalty stabilization term.
-Error estimates in energy-- and $L^2$--norms are proved to be better than $O(h\sqrt{|\log h|})$ and $O(h^2|\log h|)$, respectively, where the $|\log h|$ factors reflect jump discontinuity.
+A new immersed finite element (IFE) method is developed for second--order elliptic problems with discontinuous diffusion coefficient.
+The IFE space is constructed based on the rotated--$Q_1$ nonconforming finite elements with the integral-value degrees of freedom.
+The standard nonconforming Galerkin method is employed in this IFE method without any penalty stabilization term.
+Error estimates in energy-- and $L^2$--norms are proved to be better than $O(h\sqrt{|\log h|})$ and $O(h^2|\log h|)$, respectively, where the logarithm factors reflect jump discontinuity.
 Numerical results are reported to confirm our analysis.

 \begin{AMS} 35R05, 65N15, 65N30 \end{AMS}